JungeuiLee/bamboo_architecture/README.md

 The real concurrent ceiling is 800, not 10.
 Had the instance cap been the constraint, throughput would have been on the order of thousands per second — two orders of magnitude above what was observed.
 The instance cap was never approached.

 That leaves the per-document write limit as the remaining explanation, which is what the harness set out to measure in the first place.
-It is still an inference, and the document says so along with the experiment that would settle it: redistribute the same event volume across N posts.
+It is still an inference, and the experiment that would settle it is documented rather than assumed away: redistribute the same event volume across N posts.
 If throughput rises, the limit is per-document and raising the instance cap will not help — fixing it would require sharded counters, which is a design change, not a configuration change.

-The lesson I took from this is not about Firestore.
-It is that a number matching a plausible formula is not evidence, and checking the deployed configuration took ten minutes.
+The takeaway here is not about Firestore.
+A number that matches a plausible formula is not evidence, and checking the deployed configuration took ten minutes.

 ---